upperlinecode/flask-and-MongoDB/readme.md

 ```
 This will fire up the local server, and get your app running at the default port 8080.
 Open it up in a browser by navigating to http://localhost:8080/

+### Examine the existing codebase

+Take a look at what currently exists.
+We'll start at our controller: the `routes.py` file.
+In this file we see:

+* Importing packages that we currently need.
+* A global variable `events` that is holding an array of dictionaries with each event's information.
+We'll eventually replace this with a Firebase database.
+* Our routes and the functions that are called when those routes are triggered by a url.
+  * When '/' or '/index' are triggered, the index() function is run and the `index.html` template is rendered.
+We pass in the `events` variable to be templated in using jinja2.
+  * When '/events/new' is triggered, the new_event.html page is rendered, with a form that posts event data back to the controller.
+In the controller, the form data is unpacked from the request and appended to the `events` variable.
+After this is done we redirect back to the '/' route.

+  Take some time to follow the flow of the code here.

 ## Part 2: Replacing Dictionaries with Firebase